NREL/BESTEST-GSR-ARCHIVE/README.md

 ### Integration Testing Files

-#### Parametric Analysis Tool (PAT)

-The Parametric Analysis Tool projects are in the 'integration_testing/pat' folder.
-Some of the files are described below.
-See link for PAT documentation. http://nrel.github.io/OpenStudio-user-documentation/reference/parametric_analysis_tool_2/
-* There are three separate algorithmic projects for envelope, heating, and cooling.
-* Additionally there is a single manual analysis project with all test cases combined
-* The PAT projects are no longer used for production but are provided for reference, and for use with manual runs.
-The current production workflow uses the OpenStudio CLI to directly run 'workflow.osw' files in the 'Workflow' directory.
-    * The manual PAT project was used to pre-generate the 'osw' files.
-If new tests or added or for any reason 'osw' files need to be regenerated, this PAT project can be used.

-##### Contents of each PAT project
-* pat.json is the PAT project.
-This is the input file generated by the PAT GUI.
-It in turn generates the analysis json and analysis zip files.
-* measures contains measures used by the analysis.
-These should be updated from the top level measure directory.
-The PAT application can manage this.
-* seeds contains seed models used by the analysis
-* weather contains weather files used by the analysis.
-Note that some measures may contain their own weather files beyond what is included here.
-* project_name.json is the analysis json
-* project_name.zip contains all the files needed for the analysis json to run the analysis.

 #### Workflow

 There is a subdirectory for each BESTEST test case.
 Each directory has a unique 'workflow.osw' file that used to generate the OSM, IDF file, and the simulation results.
 See link for documentation on the OpenStudio CLI. http://nrel.github.io/OpenStudio-user-documentation/reference/command_line_interface/